shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/configuring-first-view.md

 ### Disabling Dates before year 2000

 1. In the spirit of discriminating against people born before 1990, we will be disabling dates before then.
 On the `Datetime` component, navigate to the `Disabled Date Mode` > `Custom function`.
-2. On the `Disabled Date func` code editor, execute the following JavaScript expression.
+2. On the `Disabled Date func` code editor, copy the code and paste inside the given isDateDisabled function to execute the following JavaScript expression.
 E.g.

    ```javascript
    // disabling before year 1900